mart337i/Iot_case_report/README.md

       - My Config -> [Gunicorn](#gunicorn-configuration)

   - Uvicorn (TLDR: Webserver)
-    - This is part of FASTapi python framework
+    - This is part of FASTapi python framework and works as an ASGI web server implementation for Python.

   - Mariadb (TLDR : Database)

   - Superviser (TLDR: SystemD but more encapsulated )

     - Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.